 Prior to the start of her professional career, Ms. Da Moude pursued a formal education at Chadron State College, earning a Bachelor of Education in 1976.
 She later matriculated at Regent University in Virginia Beach, where she attained a Master of Arts in community mental health in 1996.
 Additionally, she is a certified teacher in Nebraska and South Dakota.

-Active in her local community, Ms. Da Moude was a senior troop leader for the Chadron Council from 1977 to 1979, a day camp director at Chadron College in 1978 and served on the board of directors for the Girl Scouts of the United States of America in Ogallala, Nebraska, from 1981 to 1983, the latter of which awarded her an Appreciation Award in 1990.
-She was then active with college students and single parent households through Chadron College from 1983 to 1992, as well as helped single move from 1985 to 1992, and served on the committee of the Fellowship of Christian Adult Singles (FOCAS) of West Nebraska from 1986 to 1992.
-Contributing her time to many church endeavors, Ms. Da Moude served on the board of the Girl Scouts’ guiding star council from 1990 to 1992 and was a Virginia Beach volunteer police chaplain.
-Currently, she is active with the Just Older Youth Ministry since 2010 and a trustee of the Kempsville Presbyterian Church since 2019.
+Active in her local community, Ms. Da Moude was a senior troop leader in Chadron from 1977 to 1979, a day camp director in Chadron in 1978 and served on the board of directors for the Girl Scouts of the United States of America in Ogallala, Nebraska, from 1981 to 1983, the latter of which awarded her an Appreciation Award in 1990.
+She was then active with college students and single parent households through Chadron College from 1983 to 1992, as well as helped single on the move from 1985 to 1992, and served on the committee of the Fellowship of Christian Adult Singles (FOCAS) of West Nebraska from 1986 to 1992.
+Contributing her time to many church endeavors, Ms. Da Moude served on the board of the Girl Scouts’ guiding star council from 1990 to 1992 and is a Virginia Beach volunteer police chaplain.
+Currently, she is active with the Just Older Youth Ministry since 2010, and has served the Kempsville Presbyterian Church as deacon from 1999 to 2005 and from 2014 to 2016 and a trustee since 2019.

 In recognition of her efforts, Ms. Da Moude was selected for inclusion in the 26th edition of Who’s Who in the Midwest and several editions of Who’s Who in America, Who’s Who in the World and Who’s Who of Emerging Leaders in America.
 She was mentored by Susan and Scott Pennick, who are friends she made when she moved to Virginia, and Alma and Charles Harnish, who are hometown friends that mentored her.
 She would like to be remembered by her peers as someone with a solid work ethic, but not exclusively because she still likes to have fun.
 The advice that Ms. Da Moude can offer others aspiring to work in her field of education and law enforcement is to get immersed in volunteering, such as becoming a teacher’s aide.
 There is a lot of things that one can do at the police department to volunteer and understand what they do.